rockswe/K8s-Pod-ConfigMap-Controller/README.md

 # PodConfigMapController

 A custom Kubernetes controller written in Go that watches for Pod events and automatically creates or deletes ConfigMaps containing their metadata.
-The controller supports: a
+The controller supports:

 - **Pod Events**: Handles create, update, and delete events for Pods.
 - **ConfigMap Management**: Creates and deletes ConfigMaps corresponding to Pods.